executebig/www/content/programs/fellowship.md

 ### Who can apply?

 Execute Big Fellowship is aimed at students currently attending **9th to 11th grade of high school**.
 At this time, we are only able to accept students attending school in the United States, and students will need to receive a nomination from a teacher to apply.
-If you are unable to find a teacher sponsor but is still interested in applying, please email [fellowship@executebig.org](mailto:fellowship@executebig.org).
+If you are unable to find a teacher sponsor but are still interested in applying, please email [fellowship@executebig.org](mailto:fellowship@executebig.org).

 ### How do students apply?